harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 In Spark 2.0 Dataframes are now just a specific case of the DataSet api.
 In particular a DataFrame is just an alias for DataSet\[Row\].
 This means everything you know about DataFrames is also applicable to DataSets.
+A DataFrame is just a special DataSet that is made up of Row objects.
 Many texts and resources still use the two terms interchangeably.

 [Next - Python DataFrames](15_python.md)